ghoneycutt/puppet-module-ssh/README.md

 Enables the Pluggable Authentication Module interface.
 If set to 'yes' this will enable PAM authentication using ChallengeResponseAuthentication and PasswordAuthentication in addition to PAM account and session module processing for all authentication types.
-This module sets this option to 'yes' on Linux OS and undef on Solaris OS.
+This module sets this option to 'yes' on Linux and undef on Solaris.

-- *Default*: based on OS platform.
-(Valid only on Linux OS)
+- *Default*: 'USE_DEFAULTS'

 sshd_client_alive_interval
 --------------------------